Dialogues of the Gods: Dialogue XXII: Apollo and Dionysus

 Apollo marvels at how different the three sons of Aphrodite are: Eros is a stunningly beautiful bowman, Hermaphroditus is a blend of male and female traits, and Priapus is strikingly unattractive.
 (Note: Priapus is characterized by a permanent erection.)
 Dionysus suggests that the differences are not due to Aphrodite herself, but rather the various gods who fathered these sons.
 He also notes that even siblings born to the same parents can be quite different, using himself and his sister Artemis as examples.
 Apollo counters that he and Artemis are both archers, but Dionysus argues that while he is a healer, Artemis punishes those who offend her.

-Dionysus recounts a humorous incident involving Priapus: when Dionysus visited Priapus, the latter made unsuccessful advances toward him while he was asleep.
+Dionysus then recounts a humorous incident involving Priapus; when Dionysus visited Priapus, the latter made unsuccessful advances toward him while he was asleep.
 Apollo finds this amusing and attributes it to Dionysus' good looks.
 Dionysus points out that Apollo is also very attractive and might attract Priapus as well.
 Apollo replies that if that were the case, he would have to rely on his bow as well as his hair.

 Dialogue XXIII: Hermes and Maia

 Hermes complains to his mother, Maia, that he is the most miserable of the gods.
 While the other deities spend their days partying and drinking freely on Olympus, he is burdened with so many duties that he has no time for himself.
-He is particularly resentful that the mortal sons of women like Alcmene and Semele—Heracles and Dionysus—get to enjoy the best of immortal life, while he, the son of a goddess, must constantly serve Zeus's needs.
+He is particularly resentful that the sons of mortal women like Alcmene and Semele—Heracles and Dionysus—get to enjoy the best of immortal life, while he, the son of a goddess, must constantly serve Zeus's needs.
 Maia tells him to stop complaining and reminds him that he should fulfill his duties to his father without further grumbling.